• Applications / Limitations

 Components:

-Bearings, axles, gear wheels, guides, roller bearings, plain bearings, seals, contact washers, housings, shafts, porous sinterbearings, collectors, switches, plugs, plug connectors, relays, contacts, lenses, mirrors, sensors
+Sliding bearings, axles, gear wheels, guides, roller bearings, plain bearings, seals, contact washers, housings, shafts, porous sinterbearings, collectors, switches, plugs, plug connectors, relays, contacts, lenses, mirrors, sensors

 Targets for improvement:

-For-Life lubrication, noise damping, guaranteed functionality, avoidance of long-term damage, optimisation
+For-life lubrication, noise damping, guaranteed functionality, avoidance of long-term damage, optimisation

 People with responsibility for electromechanical and electronic components have already started considering epilamizing all the safety-related components in the machining process in order to avoid the likelihood of S.I.F. (surface infecting fluids) problems occurring later.
 This would enable the reliability of motor vehicles, for instance, to be improved further.